Puerto Ricans: Ethnogenesis

-The native Taino population began to dwindle, with the arrival of the Spanish in the 16th century, through disease and intermarriage.
-Many Spaniard men took Taino and West African wives and in the first centuries of the Spanish colonial period the island was overwhelmingly racially mixed.
-"By 1530 there were 14 native women married to Spaniards, not to mention Spaniards with concubines."
+The Native Taíno population began to dwindle, with the arrival of the Spanish in the 16th century, through disease and intermarriage.
+Many Spaniard men took Taíno and West African wives and in the first centuries of the Spanish colonial period the island was overwhelmingly racially mixed.
+"By 1530 there were 14 Native women married to Spaniards, not to mention Spaniards with concubines."
 Under Spanish rule, mass immigration shifted the ethnic make-up of the island, as a result of the Royal Decree of Graces of 1815.
 Puerto Rico went from being two-thirds black and mulatto in the beginning of the 19th century, to being nearly 80% white by the middle of the 20th century.
 This was compounded by more flexible attitudes to race under Spanish rule, as epitomized by the Regla del Sacar.
 Under Spanish rule, Puerto Rico had laws such as Regla del Sacar or Gracias al Sacar, which allowed persons of mixed ancestry to pay a fee to be classified as white, which was the opposite of the one-drop rule in US society after the American Civil War.

 Two men sit by the side of a road with the ocean behind them in Puerto Rico.

-Studies have shown that the racial ancestry mixture of the average Puerto Rican (regardless of racial self-identity) is about 64% European, 21% African, and 15% Native Taino, with European ancestry strongest on the west side of the island and West African ancestry strongest on the east side, and the levels of Taino ancestry (which, according to some research, ranges from about 5%-35%) generally highest in the southwest of the island.
+Studies have shown that the racial ancestry mixture of the average Puerto Rican (regardless of racial self-identity) is about 64% European, 21% African, and 15% Indigenous, with European ancestry strongest on the west side of the island and West African ancestry strongest on the east side, and the levels of Indigenous ancestry (which, according to some research, ranges from about 5%-35%) generally highest in the southwest of the island.

 A study of a sample of 96 healthy self-identified White Puerto Ricans and self-identified Black Puerto Ricans in the U.S. showed that, although all carried a contribution from all 3 ancestral populations (European, African, and Amerindian), the proportions showed significant variation.
 Depending on individuals, although often correlating with their self-identified race, African ancestry ranged from less than 10% to over 50%, while European ancestry ranged from under 20% to over 80%.
 Amerindian ancestry showed less fluctuation, generally hovering between 5% and 20% irrespective of self-identified race.

 The majority of the European ancestry in Puerto Ricans comes from southern Spain, more specifically the Canary Islands; this is also true for many Dominicans and Cubans.
 Canarians are of partial Guanche ancestry, a North African Berber ethnic group who were the original inhabitants before Spanish conquest.
-This means that by extension, many Puerto Ricans have minuscule amounts of North African blood through the indigenous Guanches of the Canary Islands.
+This means that by extension, many Puerto Ricans have minuscule amounts of North African blood through the Indigenous Guanches of the Canary Islands.